SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#1159]) Using the same combo as in a Synth / Midi / CV clip, press and turn `▼︎▲︎` to transpose all scale mode clips up or down by 1 semitone.
-    - You can customize the amount of semitones that clips are transposed by, by holding Shift and turning `▼︎▲︎`.
+    - You can customize the amount of semitones that clips are transposed by, by holding Shift and pressing and turning `▼︎▲︎`.
 The display will show the number of semitones.
     - After transposing the display show the new Root Note (and Scale Name if you have an OLED display).
     - Does not affect audio clips or kit clips.